Surnames - Their Origins

 Russians had two names, a surname and a patronymic.
 Example: Vladmir Lenin (this was his surname) His patronymic was Vladmir Ilyich Ulyanov.

 Wales also used patronymics until the reign of Elizabeth I who made the Welsh adopt surnames for taxation.
 The Welsh word for son is ap or ab.
 Ap if the name begins with a consonant, ab if a vowel.
 Examples.
 William ap John, Samuel ab Owen.
 To make surnames, the P or B in the patronymic replaced the first letter of the father’s name.
 So Richard became Pritchard, Henry became Penry, Owen became Bowen.
 Welsh surnames derived from the patronymic are easy to spot.
 Penry, Price, Powell, Bevan, Brice, etc. There are about 39 of these.
 Some names didn’t convert. ap John didn’t become Pohn, Rees didn’t become Pees.
-John became Jones or Johns.
+John became Jones or Johns or just kept John.
 Rees stayed the same.
 Ewen did not become Bwen.
-And some like William just became Williams.
+Some like William just became Williams.
+Then to make it really confusing William Williams named his son william who then became William Williamson.

 Is there an easy way to determine?
 Unfortunately, no. The most accurate way is by identifying source documents that list the individual in such a way as to indicate that either a government or religious institution now recognizes the surname.